ByteBender24/MiniWorks/youtube_video_downloader/README.md

 4. Install the required dependencies:

     `pip install -r requirements.txt`

+Note: Update the pytube library and sometimes may have to change the regex in cipher.py (of get_throttling_function_name, function_patterns variable)

 5. Run the script:

     `python Youtube_video_downloader.py`

     Follow the prompts to input the YouTube video URL and choose your preferred video stream.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.